 You may think that having a will or doing estate planning is only for the wealthy.
 You also may think that creating a will or planning for your future isn’t necessary at the moment.
 This is simply not the truth.
 Typically we don’t think of our family possessions until a divorce happens.
 Dividing up items, homes, and other assets become the topic of choice during a divorce; however, what about if you’re happily married?
 What are some things you should think of when discussing your possessions and children?
-Our friends at Klenk Law believe that everyone who has any kind of assets should have an estate plan.
+Believe that everyone who has any kind of assets should have an estate plan.
 For these reasons and more, you should speak with an estate planning lawyer about your ideas and plans for the future.
 Continue reading to learn more and make sure to set up a consultation with a lawyer as soon as possible to get started.

 You Can Appoint a Medical Power of Attorney

 No matter how much you have in assets, you can still have someone in charge in case anything ever happens to you.
 This person would make decisions on your behalf if you should ever become incapacitated.
 They should be someone you really trust who will have your best interest at heart and know your wishes.
 You can also be as detailed as you want with your lawyer to have in writing what you would like to happen if different scenarios end up coming up in your life.
 For example, you can write down what you would want to happen if you ever fell into a coma or were on life support.
 You can also detail how you want to be buried or what you want a funeral to look like once you pass away.

 You Can Create a Will